zommiommy/mem_dbg-rs/README.md

 [`MemSize`].
 Note that the first two crates are just measuring the space used by the items, and not by the data structure (i.e., they are not taking into account the load factor and the power-of-two size constraint of the hash map).
-Moreover, all other crates are about six orders of magnitude slower than our implementation, due to the necessity to iterate over all elements.
+Moreover, all other crates are about seven orders of magnitude slower than our implementation, due to the necessity to iterate over all elements.

 In general, while the size estimation of [`BTreeSet`], [`BTreeMap`], [`HashSet`], and [`HashMap`] is heuristic in all libraries, `mem_dbg` is significantly more